PleaseDontKillMe/Cymbergaj/README.md

 # The game
-Cymbergej game written entirely in Java.
+Cymbergaj game written entirely in Java.
 It's going to be super awesome :DD

 ## Requirements
 Java 8